UofT-CSC490-F2025/health-forge/README.md

 # health-forge

-Synthetic data generation for healthcare.
+Synthetic data generation for healthcare
+Adding this to trigger run to see.